gruber-sciencelab/MAPP/README.md

 Snakemake is a workflow management system that helps to create and execute data processing pipelines.
 It requires Python 3 and can be most easily installed via the _bioconda_ channel from the anaconda cloud service.
 In order to simplify the installation process for the users we have prepared a recipe for a [Conda](https://docs.conda.io/en/latest/) environment which contains all the software necessary to execute our workflow.
 To resolve dependencies efficiently MAPP additionally requires [Mamba](https://github.com/mamba-org/mamba) package manager.
 As such, these two should be considered as strict requirements.
 For instructions on how to install Conda and Mamba please see [Appendix A](#appendix-a-download-and-installation-of-miniconda3-and-mamba).

 MAPP installation is therefore automatised and limitted to downloading the following repository (also possible with `git clone` command, provided Git version control system is available), navigating to the MAPP directory and running a shell script which will build the environment for the workflow.
-This may be achieved by the following command: `bash scripts/create-conda-environment.sh`
+This may be achieved by the following command: `bash scripts/create-conda-environment.sh`.

 We have also prepared a minimal dataset in order to test the correct execution of MAPP on a local machine (more information below).

 **Currently MAPP supports machines with a Linux operating system.**

 ## Execution test
 In order to facilitate testing MAPP we have prepared [a small test set of input data](https://doi.org/10.5281/zenodo.5566676) as well as a bash script which will download it and handle all of the below-described analysis setup automatically.
 The script will also trigger the workflow on the local machine with per-rule conda environments mechanism in place.
-The whole analysis should take below 48h to finish.
+The whole analysis should take below 48h to finish, requires at least 15GB free disk space and 32GB RAM available.
 To execute this test run you will need to navigate to the directory into which you have cloned our repository and type:

 ```bash
 bash scripts/download-and-run-on-example-data.sh